elayni/elayni.github.io/_pages/about.md

 As a proactive, organized, and results-oriented individual, I possess effective communication and teamwork skills.
 I am consistently seeking professional development opportunities and am eager to contribute to data science projects.

-I am open to discussing more about my experience and how I can contribute to your project or organization
+I am open to discussing more about my experience and how I can contribute to your project or organization.